 \subsubsection{Analyzing Last Layer Explanations}

-Figure~\ref{fig:eraser_pos_examples} presents various examples of \LACOAT{} for both POS tagging and Sentiment tasks using BERT.
-The \emph{sentence} is the input sentence, \emph{prediction} is the output of the model and \emph{true label} is the gold label.
-The \emph{explanation} is the final output of \LACOAT. \emph{Cluster X} is the latent concept aligned with the most salient word representation at the 12th layer and X is the cluster ID.
-For sentiment, we randomly pick five [CLS] instances from the latent concept and show their corresponding sentences in the figure.
+Figure~\ref{fig:eraser_pos_examples} presents various examples of \LACOAT{} for both POS tagging and sentiment tasks using BERT.
+The \emph{sentence} refers to the input sentence, \emph{prediction} is the model's output, and \emph{true label} is the gold label.
+The \emph{explanation} is the final output of \LACOAT. \emph{Cluster X} denotes the latent concept aligned with the most salient word representation at the 12th layer, where X is the cluster ID.
+For sentiment, we randomly select five \texttt{[CLS]} instances from the latent concept and show their corresponding sentences in the figure.

 \paragraph{Correct prediction with correct gold label} Figures~\ref{subfig:eraser:a} and~\ref{subfig:a} present a case of correct prediction with latent-concept explanation and human-friendly explanation.
-The former are harder to interpret especially in the case of sentence-level latent concepts as in Figure~\ref{subfig:eraser:a} compared to latent concepts consisting of words (Figure~\ref{subfig:a}).
+The former is harder to interpret especially in the case of sentence-level latent concepts as in Figure~\ref{subfig:eraser:a} compared to latent concepts consisting of words (Figure~\ref{subfig:a}).
 However, in both cases, \mfour{} highlights additional information about the relation between the latent concept and the input sentence.
 For example, it captures that the adverbs in Figure~\ref{subfig:a} have common semantics of showing degree or frequency.
-Similarly, it highlights that the reason of positive sentiment in \ref{subfig:eraser:a} is due to praising different aspects of a film and its actors and actresses.
+Similarly, it highlights that the reason for the positive sentiment in Figure \ref{subfig:eraser:a} arises from praising different aspects of a film and its actors and actresses.

 \paragraph{Wrong prediction with correct gold label} Figures~\ref{subfig:eraser:b} and \ref{subfig:b} show rather interesting scenarios where the predicted label is wrong.
 In Figure~\ref{subfig:eraser:b}, the input sentence has a negative sentiment but the model predicted it as positive.
 The instances of latent concepts show sentences with mixed sentiments such as ``manages to charm'' and ``epitome of twist endings'' is positive, and ``never quite lives up to its promise'' is negative.
 This provides the domain expert an evidence of a possible wrong prediction.
 The \mfour's \emph{explanation} is even more helpful as it clearly states that ``there is no clear ... relation between these sentences ...".
 Similarly, in the case of POS (Figures~\ref{subfig:b}) while the prediction is Noun, the majority of words in the latent concepts are plural Nouns, giving evidence of a possibly wrong prediction.
 In addition, the \emph{explanation} did not capture any morphological relationship between the concept and the input word.